 - Identify possible mistakes in reports and check with physicians to ensure the report has the correct information.

 - Use appropriate medical terminology to transcribe treatment, diagnose, and outcome recordings accurately.

 - Review and edit the complete transcribed reports or dictated material for grammar and spelling.

 - Make sure the reports are clear and consistent.

 - Return reports in electronic or printed form for physicians’ review and signature

 - Perform data entry or data retrieval services

 - Remain HIPAA compliant.

-Medical stenographers are essential for hospitals, clinics, doctors offices, nursing homes, home health care agencies, and other types of healthcare organizations.
-They allow doctors and other healthcare professionals to receive the reliable and accurate medical documentation they need to properly evaluate a patient’s condition and determine the ideal treatment.
+Having staff trained and designated for medical stenography is essential for hospitals, clinics, doctors offices, nursing homes, home health care agencies, and other types of healthcare organizations.
+Medical stenographers allow doctors and other healthcare professionals to receive the reliable and accurate medical documentation they need to properly evaluate a patient’s condition and determine the ideal treatment.